mozilla/releases-comm-central/mail/components/extensions/annotations/README.md

 - `hint` - hint string
 - `note` - note string
 - `warning` - warning string
+- `version_added` - a boolean value indicating wether the specified API or property is supported by Thunderbird, overriding automatically generated compat data from the schema files (schemas read from mail/ default to `true`, schemas read from browser/ and toolkit/ default to `false`), can also be an string with a version number to override the automatically calculated first supporting version

 Annotation objects may also include `min_manifest_version` and `max_manifest_version` properties to specify for which manifest version the annotated information is valid.

+Annotation `note` objects can include a boolean `bcd` property, to indicate that the provided annotation should be added to the browser_compat_data [3] repository (as `__compat.support.thunderbird.notes`).

 The annotation files can also provide `enums` objects with `annotations` arrays for the supported enum values.